harshad317/taxI_trip_distance/program.md

 ## Lead agent workflow

-The lead agent is `gpt-5.2`.
-It should:
+The lead agent should:

 1. Study the current baseline, results, and recent failures.
 2. Research the next promising idea.
 3. Form exactly one bounded experiment hypothesis at a time.
-4. Spawn a coding worker using `gpt-5.3-codex` with `high` reasoning.
+4. Spawn a coding worker.
 5. Give that worker clear ownership of:
    - `train.py`
    - optionally `README.md` or `program.md` if documentation needs to be updated